rafaelvcaetano/melonDS-android/README.md

 *  Save states
 *  Wi-Fi
 *  More settings
+*  Min input
+*  Controller support
+*  OpenGL renderer

 # Performance
-Performance is currently terrible and not suitable for use.
+Performance is far from OK, but acceptable on high end devices.
 Right now, this is more of a proof of concept that anything else.
 But at least we now know that it (kinda) works.

 # Building
-To build the project you will need Android NDK.
+To build the project you will need Android NDK and CMake.

 Build steps:
 1. Clone the project, including submodules with:

     `git clone --recurse-submodules https://github.com/rafaelvcaetano/melonDS-android.git`
 2. Open the project in Android Studio.
+3. Install the Android NDK and CMake from the SDK Manager
-3. Hit Run
+4. Hit Run